Lilrobodue/Aetheria/FULL_ALIGNMENT_FIX.md

 ## Testing
 After applying the fix, the build system confirmed no errors and hot module reload successfully updated the application.

+## Additional Enhancement: Ultimate Alignment Playlist

+### Feature Added
+Added a new "Ultimate Alignment" playlist generator that creates the most comprehensive frequency journey possible, including ALL solfeggio orders from First through Sixth.

+### Implementation
+Created `generateUltimateAlignmentPlaylist()` function that:
+- Selects one best track for each solfeggio frequency (174 Hz through 2997 Hz)
+- Prioritizes tracks based on:
+  1. Golden Ratio Alignment (Φ)
+  2. DNA Resonance Score
+  3. Harmonic Deviation (accuracy)
+- Prevents duplicate tracks
+- Automatically enables appropriate visualizations (Tree of Life, Sacred Geometry, Chakra colors)

+### Key Differences from Other Playlists
+- **Alignment Journey**: Traditional 9 frequencies (174-963 Hz) only
+- **Full Alignment**: ALL tracks sorted by frequency
+- **Ultimate Alignment**: ONE best track per frequency across ALL orders (174-2997 Hz)

+### User Experience
+- Button added to the playlist grid with distinctive indigo color scheme
+- Shows "All Orders" subtitle to indicate comprehensive coverage
+- Displays notification showing how many frequencies and orders are included
+- Automatically configures visualization settings for optimal experience

+This creates the most complete consciousness expansion journey available in Aetheria, taking users from the Earth Star chakra through all six orders of solfeggio frequencies.